Ponder brothers: Ephraim G. Ponder

-Prior to his marriage, Ponder life on a plantation that "straddled the Florida and Georgia state lines, in Leon County, Florida, and Camden County, Georgia."
+Prior to his marriage, Ponder lived on a plantation that "straddled the Florida and Georgia state lines, in Leon County, Florida, and Camden County, Georgia."
 E. G. Ponder served on the Thomas County grand jury in 1855.
 In 1856 he was elected to serve as an alderman (city councilmember) for Thomasville, Georgia.
 Sometime between 1854 and 1856 he paid for the construction of a "handsome Georgian house" in Thomasville that has been called one of the town's "architectural gems."
 Researchers believe the Ephraim Ponder House was commissioned as a home for Ponder and his new bride and eventually their children, Ponder "having lived to this point on his plantation."
 The designers and builders included an "exceptional" Greek Revival-style entrance, and the "entire first floor of this façade is flush siding, with clapboards above...The notable interior includes rift pine floors, excellent millwork, door and window crowns, and ceiling medallions."
 Rift floors, a speciality of the Wiregrass, were "tongue and groove floorboard that is milled with the grain as tight and straight as possible...using virgin longleaf pine."